IlhaanHasssan/tech264-IaC/Terraform/README.md

 - Terraform makes it easy to manage multiple environments (like production, testing, and development) by allowing you to reuse the same infrastructure definitions with different configurations.
 The benefits include:

-  - **Consistency**: You ensure that all environments are consistent, reducing bugs that arise from manual configuration differences.
+  - **Consistency**: You ensure that all environments are consistent, reducing bugs that arise from manual configuration differences(e.g: testing can be carried out in a consistent environment with matching dependencies to ensure that the tests in the **QA** environment run the same in the PROD environment, testing resources can easily be disposed of when the tests are no longer necessary, **PROD** should only differ in scalabililty).
   - **Separation of Concerns**: You can isolate environments to prevent accidental changes in production while testing new features.
   - **Version Control**: Track infrastructure changes in different environments with version control, which adds traceability and accountability.
   - **Automation**: Each environment can be easily deployed, updated, or destroyed through automated scripts, saving time and reducing errors.